Versatile Symbolic Music-for-Music Modeling via Function Alignment: Experiments

 \subsection{Compared Models}

 We compare the performance of the following models, with slight hyperparameter adjustments to ensure comparable numbers of trainable parameters.

 \begin{itemize} \itemsep{0em} \item \textbf{FA-Cross}: The base model is fine-tuned with a cross-attentive adapter (4 heads, hidden size 256), inserted every two layers of the global decoder.
 A LoRA with $r=16, \alpha=32$ is used on the query and value projectors of both LMs. \item \textbf{FA-Self}: The base model fine-tuned with a self-attentive adapter.
-A LoRA with $r=64, \alpha=128$ is used on the query and value projectors of both LMs. \item \textbf{Coco-Mulla}: The Cocomulla~\cite{cocomulla} adapter applied on the Roformer model.
+A LoRA with $r=64, \alpha=128$ is used on the query and value projectors of both LMs. \item \textbf{Coco-Mulla}: The Coco-Mulla~\cite{cocomulla} adapter applied on the RoFormer model.
 The adapter has a trainable positional encoding size of 384. \item \textbf{Prober}: A 2-layer Multilayer Perceptron (MLP) prober as used in~\cite{mert}.
-The MLP layer uses a weighted sum of all layers' hidden states and has a hidden dimension of 768. \item \textbf{Enc-Dec}: A baseline trained from scratch with a small Roformer encoder-decoder (3 layers, hidden size 256, intermediate size 512, 4 heads for both encoder and decoder). \item \textbf{MelodyT5}~\cite{wu2024melodyt5}: an external baseline for the \textit{melody to chord} and \textit{chord to melody} tasks.
+The MLP layer uses a weighted sum of all layers' hidden states and has a hidden dimension of 768. \item \textbf{Enc-Dec}: A baseline trained from scratch with a small RoFormer encoder-decoder (3 layers, hidden size 256, intermediate size 512, 4 heads for both encoder and decoder). \item \textbf{MelodyT5}~\cite{wu2024melodyt5}: an external baseline for the \textit{melody to chord} and \textit{chord to melody} tasks.
 The model is trained on 261K songs represented by ABC notations.
 We do not retrain this baseline. \item \textbf{Assistant} (Composers Assistant V2)~\cite{ComposersAssistant2}: an external baseline for the \textit{others to drum} task.
 We do not retrain the baseline. \end{itemize}

 All modules are trained for up to 60,000 iterations with a fixed learning rate of $10^{-4}$ and a batch size of 8 on a single A100 GPU.
-Early stopping is applied if validation loss doesn't improve for 10 rounds (5,000 iterations).
+Early stopping is applied if validation loss does not improve for 10 rounds (5,000 iterations).